jharwell/sierra/docs/src/usage/pipeline.rst

 impact on results are measured through a series of trials.
 SIERRA allows you to express this as a research query on the command line, and then parses your query to make changes to a template input file to generate launch commands and experimental inputs to operationalize it.
-Switching from targeting platform A (e.g., ARGoS) to platform B (e.g., ROS1+Gazebo) is as easy as changing a single command line argument.
+Switching from targeting engine A (e.g., ARGoS) to engine B (e.g., ROS1+Gazebo) is as easy as changing a single command line argument.
 SIERRA handles the "backend" aspects of defining experimental inputs allowing you to focus on their *content*, rather than the mechanics of how to turn the content into something that can be executed.